mvanveen/freedom.txt/README.md

 Add your new link to locations.txt as a seperate line in order to have the script automattically add it.

+The following will add a custom `freedom.txt` into the local directory:

      $ python freedom.py
      What is your name?
 Michael Van Veen
      Where should I write file to? [freedom.txt]?